 Retail forex traders are individual investors who wish to trade in the forex market for personal gain.
 They don’t trade on behalf of an organization or company.
 They account for an estimated 5.5% of the global forex market as per BIS data.

 Retail traders are in the market mostly for speculative reasons.
 They hope to profit from differences in exchange rates between currencies.
+Retail forex traders, based on how long they trade could be a scalper, day trader, or a swing trader.

 3) Central Banks